igor-makarov/xcake/docs/Cakefile.md

 Sets the files to be included for a target, files and groups will be added to the project to match the file system.

+Xcake implicity figures out which build phase to add the files to, meaning source code will be compiled and libraries linked.

 [See Here](https://guides.cocoapods.org/syntax/podspec.html#group_file_patterns)
 for file patterns